OmalleyTomas98/EmergingTechnologiesTasks/README.md

 ## Task 3

-Created a jupyter journal  with  a Python script
+Created a jupyter journal  with  a Python script to calculate the  two different versions of the standard deviation calculation, STDEV.P and  STDEV.S

 ## Task 4